 Are Endocrinologists Late bloomers?

 That late start means that an Endocrinologist’s career will likely be short-lived.
 Which would be fine if there were newly-qualified specialists following them.
 But there are not.
-According to research published in 2020, America is suffering a terrifying dearth of endocrinologists.
+According to research published in 2020, America is suffering a terrifyingly short supply of Endocrinologists.
 The numbers are down by the thousands, at a time when diabetes and obesity are at incredibly high levels.

 It’s up to us

 Now, we didn’t just tell you all that depressing shiz for no reason.
-If you’re wondering why it’s taking so long to get an appointment with the endocrinologists at your endocrinology clinic, this is why.
-And as always, it’s up to us, as patients, as women, as humans, to show healthcare providers just how important endocrinology is to the wellbeing of the world.
+If you’re wondering why it’s taking so long to get an appointment with the Endocrinologists at your local clinic, this is why.
+And as always, it’s up to us, as patients, as women, as humans, to show healthcare providers just how important Endocrinology is to the wellbeing of the world.

 Unfortunately, that means homework.
 So, if something’s wrong, absolutely insist on seeing a specialist.
 And then keep insisting.
 But educate yourself.
 Join a patients group.
 Annoy your insurer or provider with your up-to-date knowledge of the latest treatments and therapies.
 Demand that health practitioners start taking hormones seriously for all genders, at all life stages.
 And maybe, just maybe, they’ll start to listen.

 Through the sheer force of our collective will, we can save the slowly sinking ship that is Endocrinology, and get everyone’s hormones on the right track.
 But in order to do that, we need to pool our resources.
 Join the community, sign up to the app, and track all your symptoms and progress.
 And let us know how you’re getting on.
 Tell us about your successes and failures, and let’s keep building a powerful Hormona community that gets shiz done!